 - It promotes collagen formation: Vitamin C acts as a co-factor for the proline and lysine hydroxylases that stabilize the collagen molecule structure and it also promotes collagen gene expression.

-- Acts like antioxidant: It can neutralize and remove oxidants, like those from environmental pollutants and after exposure to ultraviolet radiation.
+- Acts like an antioxidant: It can neutralize and remove oxidants, like those from environmental pollutants, after exposure to ultraviolet radiation.
 This is the most important in the epidermis, where vitamin C is concentrated in the skin.
 However, it's the most effective at reducing oxidative damage to the skin, when it's used in conjunction with vitamin E.